President Obama Defends Commuting Chelsea Manning's Sentence in Final Press Conference

-"I feel very comfortable that justice has still been served"+ READ ARTICLE
+"I feel very comfortable that justice has still been served"

 President Obama does not believe his decision to shorten the sentence of Chelsea Manning will signal his support for leaking state secrets.